Gazi1393/CSBC-1010-ReactApp/README.md

 ```

-4. You now can access the client app on your browser at [http://localhost:3000/](http://localhost:3000/)
+4. Now server is listening on [http://localhost:3001](http://localhost:3001)
+- If you go to [http://localhost:3001](http://localhost:3001) on your browser, you should see: `CSBC1010 Assignment 3 - My Notes`
+- If you go to [http://localhost:3001/health](http://localhost:3001/health) on your browser, you should see: `API is working properly`
-- If the above link does not work as expected, please contact me.
+- If the above two links do not work as expected, please contact me.

 ### Dependencies